 THE MEMBER STATES OF THE COUNCIL OF EUROPE

+COLLOQUY of BRUSSELS

+13 November 2014

+THE CHALLENGES OF DEMOCRACY IN THE AGE OF GLOBALISATION.

+HOW TO STRENGTHEN DEMOCRATIC INSTITUTIONS

+AND THE PARTICIPATION OF PEOPLES

 DECLARATION OF BRUSSELS

 Approved by the delegates representing the members of the European Association of former Members of Parliament of the Member States of the Council of Europe

-THE CHALLENGES OF DEMOCRACY IN THE AGE OF GLOBALISATION.

-HOW TO STRENGTHEN DEMOCRATIC INSTITUTIONS AND THE PARTICIPATION OF PEOPLES

 The European Association of Former Parliamentarians of the member states of the Council of Europe:

-Thanks the European Parliament Former Members Association (FMA) for hosting the Colloquy in the premises of the European Parliament, the only EU institution elected directly by the people, the EU's major instrument for scrutinising democracy, and the body for deliberation on Community legislation.
+thanks the European Parliament Former Members Association (FMA) for hosting the Colloquy in the premises of the European Parliament, the only EU institution elected directly by the people, the EU's major instrument for scrutinising democracy, and the body for deliberation on Community legislation.

-Recalls that its work is entirely in keeping with the Universal Declaration of Human Rights, adopted by the United Nations General Assembly in Paris on 10 December 1948, the Council of Europe European Convention on Human Rights (1950), the United Nations International Pact on Civil and Political Rights (1966) and the Universal Declaration on Democracy, adopted by the Inter-Parliamentary Union (IPU) in 1997 as well as the Charter of Fundamental Rights of the EU.
+recalls that its work is entirely in keeping with the Universal Declaration of Human Rights, adopted by the United Nations General Assembly in Paris on 10 December 1948, the Council of Europe European Convention on Human Rights (1950), the United Nations International Pact on Civil and Political Rights (1966) and the Universal Declaration on Democracy, adopted by the Inter-Parliamentary Union (IPU) in 1997 as well as the Charter of Fundamental Rights of the EU.

-Emphasises that the Brussels Colloquy aims in particular at the strengthening of democratic institutions and the participation of citizens.
+emphasises that the Brussels Colloquy aims in particular at the strengthening of democratic institutions and the participation of citizens.
 The principles of liberty and the respect of human rights must be respected by the governments.
 This colloquy’s goal is to attract attention to the need for a totally new global equilibrium based on democracy and taking account of the effects of globalisation and the development of emerging countries.

 A FEW REMINDERS